spatial-computing/strabo-text-recognition-deep-learning/README.md

 ## I. Installation

 Here is the step to step guide for installing Strabo.
-The following commands have been tested on Linux system with Ubuntu 16.04.2 LTS distribution.
+The following commands have been tested on Linux system with **Ubuntu 16.04.2 LTS distribution**.

 You do **NOT** need to clone this repo mannually to use Strabo.
 This operation is included in the installation steps.
 There are two ways to install Strabo, you can choose the one you prefer.